twilight07/mcp-unity/README.md

 4. Open Claude Desktop or your AI Coding IDE (e.g. Cursor IDE, Windsurf IDE, etc.) and start executing Unity tools

 ![connect](https://github.com/user-attachments/assets/2e266a8b-8ba3-4902-b585-b220b11ab9a2)

+> When the AI client connects to the WebSocket server, it will automatically show in the green box in the window

 ## Optional: Set WebSocket Port
 By default, the WebSocket server runs on port 8090.
 You can change this port in two ways: